-Purple-flowering Raspberry near the Peltier Beach Ridge Sanctuary.
+Purple-flowering Raspberry and Yellow Lady's-slipper orchid near the Peltier Beach Ridge Sanctuary.

 Yellow Lady's-slipper orchid grows in a variety of habitats, but in Saint Clair County is largely restricted to the moist ridge bases and mucky swales of this landscape.
 Several Yellow Lady's-slipper orchids have been found on the Peltier Beach Ridge Sanctuary.